 As part of the new process for creating cancer screening guidelines, the ACS Board of Directors appointed a Cancer Screening Guideline Development Group (GDG) to create all ACS cancer screening guidelines.
-The ACS GDG is consists of 11 generalist clinicians and population health care professionals, and 1 patient advocate.
+The ACS GDG consists of 11 clinicians and population health care professionals, and 1 patient advocate.
 To avoid professional conflicts of interest in creating guidelines, the GDG considers content specific input and the opinions of expert clinical specialists, but is responsible for supervising the review of the evidence and transforming the evidence into writing the guidelines.
 Current members of the Guidelines Development Group are listed below.

 Elizabeth T.H.
 Fontham, DrPH, MPH, Co-chair, ACS Guideline Development Group